Photographer Karel Čapek (1890–1938) exhibition in Los Angeles 25. 6. 2025 – 25. 8. 2025

 Curator: Helena Musilová

-The exhibition Photographer Karel Čapek presents a lesser-known but extremely remarkable part of the work of this important Czech author – his photographic activity.
-Karel Čapek, known primarily as a writer, playwright and publicist, was also a passionate photographer.
-He pursued photography with the typical curiosity and attention to detail that we know from his literary work.
+The exhibition Photographer Karel Čapek showcases a lesser-known but exceptionally remarkable part of this important Czech author’s work – his photography.
+Karel Čapek, best known as a writer, playwright and journalist, was also a passionate photographer.
+He approached photography with the same curiosity and attention to detail that characterise his literary work.

-The exhibition offers a cross-section of Čapek’s photographic work across diverse themes – from poetic still lifes and civilian portraits to snapshots from travels, studies of nature and animals or everyday life in the house in Vinohrady.
-There are also images of his close friends, including T. G. Masaryk and his brother Josef.
-Attention is also paid to photographs of Dashenka, which Čapek took during her puppyhood.
-These photographs later became the basis for the now legendary book Dashenka or the Life of a Puppy. Čapek’s photographs are not technically perfect, but their unpretentiousness and authenticity give them a special charm.
-In many ways they correspond to his writing – civil, empathetic, human.
-The exhibition shows Karel Čapek as an observer of the world who sought beauty in the ordinary and managed to capture it with unobtrusive charm and perceptiveness.
-The photographs are not only a visual complement to his literary work, but also a unique testimony to the times in which he lived.
+The exhibition offers an overview of Čapek’s photographic work spanning a variety of themes – from poetic still lifes and candid portraits to snapshots from his travels, studies of nature and animals, and glimpses of everyday life in his home in Vinohrady.
+There are also photographs of his close friends, including T. G. Masaryk and his brother Josef.
+Special attention is also paid to photographs of his dog Dášeňka, which Čapek took during her puppy years.
+These photographs later formed the basis of the now-famous book Dášeňka čili Život štěněte (Dashenka or, The Life of a Puppy). Čapek’s photographs are not technically perfect, but it is their unpretentiousness and authenticity that give them a special charm.
+In many ways, they echo his writing – down-to-earth, empathetic and human.
+The exhibition presents Karel Čapek as an observer of the world who sought beauty in the everyday, capturing it with unobtrusive charm and perceptiveness.
+The photographs are not only a visual complement to his literary work, but also a unique record of the era in which he lived.

-The exhibition was created in cooperation with The Consulate General of the Czech Republic in Los Angeles and the Czechoslovak Society of Arts & Sciences.
+The exhibition has been organised in collaboration with the Consulate General of the Czech Republic in Los Angeles and the Society of Arts and Sciences.
+The grand opening will take place on 24 June at 7 pm.